NoesisGUI

 World-Space UI

-The user interface can also be rendered directly in 3D, without using render to texture.
-This is the recommended way if you want the UI to be occluded by objects in the 3D scene, or if you want the best quality in Virtual Reality.
+The user interface can also be rendered directly in 3D, without using render-to-texture.
+This is the recommended method when you want the UI to be occluded by objects in the 3D scene, or when aiming for the highest visual quality in Virtual Reality.

 The property 'World Space UI' must be enabled in the view.
-We also recommend disabling PPAA and resort to GPU Anti-aliasing.
+It is also recommended to disable PPAA and rely on GPU-based anti-aliasing for better results.

-You can have several UIs floating in the space.
-Each one attached to a GameObject by using the new Noesis World UI component.
+You can place multiple UI elements floating in 3D space, each one attached to a GameObject by using the Noesis World UI component.

 Unity3DTutorialImg64.png